Thai Food Made Easy | VEGAN THAI BUDDHA BOWL

 Method

--Prepare the glass noodles according to the instruction on the package.
-I soak it in the water for approx 30 minutes.
+-Prepare the glass noodles according to the instructions on the package.
+I soak it in water for approx 30 minutes.
 Then drain all the water off.

--Mix the chickpea, rapeseed oil, paprika powder, garlic powder, curry powder and salt in a small mixing bowl bake for 20 minutes.
+-Mix the chickpeas, rapeseed oil, paprika powder, garlic powder, curry powder and salt in a small mixing bowl, put on a baking sheet and bake for 20 minutes.

--Mix the sugar, light soy sauce, mushroom sauce and a pinch of ground black pepper into the small bowl, set aside.
-This is your stir-fried sauce.
+-Mix the sugar, light soy sauce, mushroom sauce and a pinch of ground black pepper into a small bowl, set aside.
+This is your stir-fry sauce.

--Add a half tablespoon of rapeseed oil, rice vermicelli with 1 tablespoon of the stir-fried sauce.
+-Add a half tablespoon of rapeseed oil, rice vermicelli with 1 tablespoon of the stir-fry sauce.
 Mix well then add a pinch of salt and black pepper set aside.

--Put a half tablespoon of rapeseed oil, courgette with1 tablespoon of the stir-fried sauce.
+-Put a half tablespoon of rapeseed oil, courgette with 1 tablespoon of the stir-fry sauce.
 Mix well then add a pinch of black pepper set aside.

--Repeat the same process with mix vegetable stir-fried.
+-Repeat the same process with the mixed stir-fried vegetables.

--Pour the rest of the tofu marinated sauce into the pan, add a tablespoon of water and heat the sauce until it turns slightly thicken.
-By this time chickpea in the oven should be ready.
+-Pour the rest of the tofu marinating sauce ingredients into a pan, add a tablespoon of water and heat the sauce until it turns slightly thick.
+By this time the chickpeas in the oven should be ready.

--Assemble all the elements together in the large bowl start from rice, red pepper pickled, tofu, mixed veg, courgette and glass noodles stir-fried and pour the marinated sauce and fried garlic on the top….
+-Assemble all the elements together in a large bowl start with rice, pickled red pepper, tofu, mixed veg, courgette and glass noodles stir-fried and pour the marinated sauce and fried garlic on the top….
 Voila, guilt-free buddha bowl.

 Tip:

-– Choose the gluten-free soy sauce and mushroom sauce if you would prefer.
+– Choose the gluten-free soy sauce and mushroom sauce if you prefer.

--Want a little easier and less element?
-Check the Salt and Pepper Vegan Tofu Stir-fried recipe for a quicker version.
+-Want a little easier and less elements?
+Check out the Salt and Pepper Vegan Tofu Stir-fried recipe for a quicker version.
 Happy Cooking!